dvarilek/filament-table-select/README.md

 ***
 ## Configuring the Selection Table

-You can configure the Selection table by passing a closure into the 'modifySelectionTable' method, this is where you can add columns, remove actions, modify the table's query etc.
+You can configure the Selection table by passing a closure into the `modifySelectionTable()` method, this is where you can add columns, remove actions, modify the table's query etc.
 ```php
 use Dvarilek\FilamentTableSelect\Components\View\TableSelect;